okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 ## Timeout behavior

 After receiving the Okta request, if there’s a response timeout, the Okta process flow proceeds with trying to send the OTP using the Okta telephony providers.
-See [Troubleshooting](#troubleshooting).
+See [Troubleshoot](#troubleshoot).

-## Troubleshooting
+## Troubleshoot

 This section explains several common causes of telephony inline hooks failure.